oracle-livelabs/apex/apex-workflows/create-pages/6-creating-pages.md

 Now that the Workflow is created, let us create the Page that the Hospital Staff will use to Submit a New Appointment.

-1. Navigate to your application by clicking on **Application ID <number>**.
+1. Navigate to **Application ID <number>**.
 Alternatively, you can also navigate by clicking the App Builder icon for your workspace and selecting **Doctor Appointments Made Easy!** Application.

     ![navigate to doctors app made easy](./images/click-app-builder1.png " ")